nvdeshpa/ParasiticReconfigArray/README.md

 # ParasiticReconfigArray
-MATLAB code to generate results for the paper "Hybrid beamforming with reconfigurable parasitic antennas"
+MATLAB code to generate results for the paper "Beamforming with hybrid reconfigurable parasitic antenna arrays"